Differences From TFC

 - Main article: Trees

-Unlike the original Terrafirmacraft, more than three types of trees can generate in an area.
-Any tree that can generate in a region can generate, as long as the Rainfall, EVT, and temperature are suitable.
+Unlike the original Terrafirmacraft, where only three types of trees can generate in an area, in Terrafirmacraft, any type of tree can generate as long as the climate and region is suitable.

 Most trees now generate with thin trunks and with branches.
 They will drop thin logs, which cannot be built with.
 However, four thin logs can be crafted into stacked logs, which can be used to build.
 Occasionally, a Large tree will generate, which is significantly larger than the other trees.
 They will drop large logs, which are like the old Terrafirmacraft logs, and can be chopped with an ax to create Chopped Logs, which are the same as normal small logs.